-Entries must be turned in to the State 4-H Horse Show Office by 6 PM on Thursday, September 10, 2020.
+Entries must be turned in to the State 4-H Horse Show Office by 6 PM on Thursday of the State Show.

+This contest is open to Virginia 4-H members.
 Competitors will be divided into Junior and Senior.
 A special area of the art contest display will be dedicated to our non-competing Cloverbud artists.
+Participants do not have to be competing in the horse show in order to enter this contest.